Assyrians in Israel: History

 The Assyrian presence in the Israel mainly originated from those who fled the Assyrian genocide from Tur Abdin in 1915.
 Many found refuge in what was known as the "Syriac Quarter" in Bethlehem and the since destroyed "Syriac Quarter" in the Old City of Jerusalem, squeezed between the Armenian Quarter and the Jewish Quarter at the Old City’s southern end.

-After the Israel-Arab War of 1967, the hundreds of Syriacs who inhabited the Old City of Jerusalem had their homes taken over by Israeli authorities and were scheduled to be handed over to Jewish settlers or else demolished to make way for housing exclusively built for Jews.
-It is estimated that 65% of Syriacs who inhabited the Holy Land at the beginning of 1967 left the city in the following years.
+It is estimated that 65% of Syriacs who inhabited the Holy Land at the beginning of 1967 left the region (mostly Jerusalem and Bethlehem) in the following years.

-The Assyrians in the Holy Land today mostly live in the cities of Jerusalem and Bethlehem.

 Religion

 Assyrians are predominantly Christians of the East and West Syriac Rite.
-The majority of Assyrians in Israel are adherents of the Syriac Orthodox Church.
+The majority of Assyrians in Israel are adherents of the Syriac Orthodox Church, while a smaller community of Catholic Assyrians also exists.